playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 }
 ```

-Angular's version of the "rendered" lifecycle method is called "OnInit".
-All of Angular's lifecycle methods are prepended with `ng` and requires you to add `implements` to your component class.
+All of Angular's lifecycle methods are prepended with `ng` and add `implements` to your component class.

-If you forget the `implements`, your lifecycle method will not run when you expect it to.
+This `implements` clause help TypeScript figure out which methods have which properties and throws an error when the related method is not included in the class.

 ## Vue